Working from home-advantages and disadvantages

+As we emerge from pandemic lockdowns with enforced WFH for many, opinion is shifting on this subject.
 As more professionals look for a better work-life balance and more companies adopt flexible policies to accommodate shifting workplace priorities and realise the financial benefits of having a lower office overhead, working from home is becoming increasingly viable.

 There are potential pitfalls however and below we discuss some of the advantages and disadvantages of working from home.

 Work/life balance is vastly improved, allowing you to schedule your work around your personal life, particularly if you have the flexibility to report into the office and work from home as an option and can fine-tune the arrangement week by week.